McNerdius/TailBlazor/content/overview.md

 # Tailwind CSS + Blazor = <div class="emoji">💯</div>

-Getting the best out of both takes a couple `csproj` tweaks and a bit of config. {.text-lg .font-bold .italic}
+Getting the best out of both takes a couple `csproj` tweaks and a bit of config. {.font-semibold .italic}

 ::: info